mechmotum/mechmotum.github.io/content/pages/about.rst

 :date: 2018-10-05
 :front: true

-The Bicycle Laboratorium is a research lab in the `Biomechatronics & Human-Machine Control Group`_ of the `BioMechanical Engineering Department`_ at `Delft University of Technology`_ led by `Arend L.  Schwab`_ and `Jason K.
+The TU Delft Bicycle Lab is a research lab in the `Biomechatronics & Human-Machine Control Group`_ of the `BioMechanical Engineering Department`_ at `Delft University of Technology`_ led by `Arend L.  Schwab`_ and `Jason K.
 Moore`_.
 Our research is centered around the science and engineering of